“I need advice and technical assistance for a heating oil tank.”

 - reviews of the results of reports and other appropriate activities

-Since 1997, PLIA has provided over 40 homeowners with a letter of finding stating that their site has met the cleanup standards defined in the Model Toxics Control Act Chapter 173-340 WAC.
+Since 1997, PLIA has provided homeowners with a letter of finding stating that their site has met the cleanup standards defined in the Model Toxics Control Act Chapter 173-340 WAC.
 The homeowners have used the letter to meet the needs of lending institutions and environmental agencies.

 Please feel free to contact us.
 A representative of PLIA will be happy to answer your questions.